NIGMS/Workshop-Tutorials/README.md

 # Interactive Quizzes in Jupyter Notebooks
 ---------------------------------
 ### Workshop Objective:
-The objective of this workshop is to provide you with a basic understanding and resources to build interactive test materials into your modules.
+The objective of this workshop is to provide you with a basic understanding and the resources to build interactive test materials into your modules.

+### Before Getting Started:
+Make sure to add the Workshop-Tutorial repository to your instance upon creation or clone the repository after creation.

 ### Workshop Outline:
 The tutorial is broken into the following **five** sections: